buildbot/buildbot/contrib/README.txt

                 internally rather than expecting to run from a cronjob), polls an SVN repository every 10 minutes.
 It expects the svnurl and buildmaster location as command-line arguments.

+viewcvspoll.py: a standalone script which loops every 60 seconds and polls a
+                (local?)
+MySQL database (presumably maintained by ViewCVS?) for information about new CVS changes, then delivers them over PB to a remote buildmaster's PBChangeSource.
+Contributed by Stephen Kennedy.